 The aperture so far as it is observable is subrhomboidal with rounded corners.
 The external lip expands strongly outward before arriving at the margin, which is suddenly contracted.
 This gives rise to an ungraceful protuberance near the aperture where the suture terminates far below the slit-band of the preceding whorl.
 No umbilicus is present.

 The genotype is Shansiella altispiralis (Grabau).
 The author is not acquainted with any form previously described that can be referred to this genus.

 Yin figured two specimens in four views.
 His “ungraceful protuberance” was visible in 1a in figure 5 below.
-Comparing 1b and 1c, one can see how different the shape was between the two.
+Comparing 1b and 1c, one can see how different the shape was.
 It’s also important to note that Yin made no comparison to Pleurotomaria carbonaria.
 However, he did set his new genus under the family Pleurotomariidae.
 He mentions that Shansiella altispiralis was synonymous with Gyronema? altispiralis Grabau from the Permian of Mongolia.

 I sent an inquiry to researchers who could check the institution that was supposed to hold the holotype and paratype and discovered that both specimens were missing.
 Specimens 4785 through 4792 are missing and likely lost forever.
 Yin’s illustrations are now the only reference for the holotype.

 In the 1930s, Yin’s creation of Shansiella created some collisions and healthy discussions around the placement of his new snail genus.
 For example, in 1940, Eirlys Grey Thomas, a Carnegie Research Scholar from the University of Glasgow, reviewed the Pleurotomariidae in the Carboniferous limestones of Scotland.
 In the publication, she created a new genus Latischisma.
 She indicated its key features: the globose shell, the flattened selenizone, and its spiral ornamentation.